Drone shot of Hiriketiya Bay in Sri Lanka

 La Playa on Hiriketiya Beach in Sri Lanka

-La Playa: a brand new beachfront restaurant in Hiriketiya.
+La Playa: a beachfront restaurant in Hiriketiya.
 The sourdough pizzas are scrumptious and the location can’t be beat.

-Bahia Hiriketiya: spacious open-air cafe in front of Hiriketiya Beach.
+Bahia Hiriketiya (currently closed as of July 2024, under ownership change): spacious open-air cafe in front of Hiriketiya Beach.
 Try the fish tacos and excellent coffee.

 Hoppers from Dunis Hoppers in Hiriketiya Sri Lanka